TeknooSoftware/states/readme.md

 Example
 -------
-An example of using this library is available in the folder : [Demo](demo/demo.php).
+An example of using this library is available in the folder : [Demo](demo/demo_article.php).

 API Documentation
 -----------------
-Generated documentation from the library with PhpDocumentor : [Open](docs/api/index.html).
+Generated documentation from the library with PhpDocumentor : [Open](https://cdn.rawgit.com/UniAlteri/states/master/docs/api/index.html).

 Behavior Documentation
 ----------------------
-Documentation to explain how this library works : [Behavior](Documentation to explain how this library works : [Behavior](Behavior).).
+Documentation to explain how this library works : [Behavior](Documentation to explain how this library works : [Behavior](docs/howto/behavior.md).